DhairyaChauhan/Instagram-Data-Insights/README.md

 # instagram_data_insights

 1. Queries -
-All the queries used in the project are pressent in the queries folder
+All the queries used in the project are present in the Queries folder

 2. json-csv convertor -
 Converts a json file to a csv file